Table of Contents

 Definition of Angioedema

-Angioedema is defined as localized, self-limiting, non-pitting swelling involving skin, mucus membranes, subcutaneous tissues, and/or submucosal tissues.
+Angioedema is defined as localized, self-limiting, non-pitting swelling involving skin, mucous membranes, subcutaneous tissues, and/or submucosal tissues.

 Etiology of Angioedema